 Non Refundable Registration fee: $200

-Full Tuition: $14,250 includes two full semesters leading to Semicha July 2020.
+Full Tuition: $14,250 This is the full tuition and includes two full semesters leading to Semicha July 2020.
 Payment Plans are available.

 Ordination Weekend/Shabbaton Fees for accommodations and meals for the student are included.